-Planning Code Section 295 generally prohibits new structures that would cast additional shadows on open space that is under the jurisdiction of the San Francisco Recreation and Park Commission between one hour after sunrise and one hour before sunset, at any time of the year, unless that shadow would not result in a significant adverse effect on the use of the open space.

-The proposed project would construct a building 55 feet in height (65 feet tall with rooftop structures).
+Planning Code Section 295 generally prohibits new buildings that would cast new shadow on open space that is under the jurisdiction of the San Francisco Recreation and Parks Department between one hour after sunrise and one hour before sunset, at any time of the year, unless that shadow would not result in a significant adverse effect on the use of the open space.
+The proposed project would construct a building 65 feet in height.
 To determine whether the proposed project would conform to Section 295, the Planning Department conducted a preliminary shadow fan analysis.
-The preliminary shadow fan analysis determined that the project would not cast shadows on any public open spaces or recreational resources, including but not limited to parks under the jurisdiction of the San Francisco Recreation and Parks Department.38
+The preliminary shadow fan analysis determined that the project would not cast shadows on any public open spaces or recreational resources, including but not limited to parks under the jurisdiction of the San Francisco Recreation and Parks Department.37 Therefore, the project would not contribute to the significant shadow impact identified in the Western SoMa Community Plan PEIR.